chenshein/jeen_ai_part2/README.md

 # Document Indexing Pipeline (RAG)

-A RAG-style document indexing pipeline that converts PDF/DOCX files into searchable vector embeddings stored in PostgreSQL with `pgvector`.
+A document indexing pipeline that converts PDF/DOCX files into searchable vector embeddings stored in PostgreSQL with `pgvector`.

-## Goal

-Build a RAG-style document indexing pipeline that converts documents into searchable vector embeddings stored in a database.

 ## How it works